ShreyaTheCoder/ShreyaTheCoder/README.md

 - 👋 Hi, I’m @ShreyaTheCoder
 - 👀 I’m interested in ...
+Gaming, Coding, EVS & Drawing
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning ...
+JS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... shreyamishrasns@gmail.com or nisha17soni@gmail.com

 <!---
 ShreyaTheCoder/ShreyaTheCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.